Cristian20044121/Cristian20044121/README.md

 - Full Stack Developer with a knack for innovation, web wizardry, and technical problem-solving.
 - Open to opportunities both on the frontend and backend, with a deep understanding of key tools and best practices.
-- Bringing solutions with a hacker mindset, equipped for consulting and project optimization.

 ---